anikethjr/VSM/README.md

-# Python implementation of Syntactic and Semantic Vector Space Models
+# Syntactic and Semantic Vector Space Models
 Requires the Amazon Food Reviews dataset to be in the same folder as the codes.
 To run the codes after doing this, please refer to documentation.pdf.